assay-it/assay-it.github.io/_posts/2020-09-24-confirm-quality-of-serverless-api.md

 ---
 layout: post
 title: |
-  How To Confirm Quality of Serverless API baked by DynamoDB, AWS Lambda and API Gateway
+  How To Confirm Quality of Serverless API build with DynamoDB, AWS Lambda and API Gateway
 date: 2020-09-24
 author: assay.it
 description: |